tihomirIliev/flask/README.md

 ### Usage
   - Create IAM user and login to AWS with "aws configure"
   - Create Jenkins with Terraform (new AWS EC2 instance).
 The setup is in folder "infrastructure".
-  - Navigate to project folder, then run "terraform init" -> "terraform apply"
+  - Navigate to "infrastructure" folder, then run "terraform init" -> "terraform apply"
   - Setup git (after completing Jenkins instalation) - "ssh-keygen" keys, add the private key to EC2 instance (ssh-add id_rsa), the public key add in git

 ### Configuring Jenkins